 Outside of school, he enjoys a variety of activities, most notable sailing.
 He has sailed across the Gulf of Mexico and in the Caribbean.
 Most summers, he cruises the Great Lakes in his sailboat, a C&C 34+.

-Read about how Dr. Stuckart is teaching local kindergartners Spanish -- without speaking a word of English.
+Read about how Dr. Stuckart was teaching local kindergartners Spanish -- without speaking a word of English.